awale398/Hackathon-1-for-S-Hook-Cohort-Group-20-/README.md

 # 7. Create a Pull Request (PR)
-When your project is complete or you need feedback, create a pull request to merge your branch into the main branch.
+When your project is complete or you need feedback, create a pull request to merge your branch into the main branch:

 Steps to Create a PR:(Pull Request)

 Go to the repository on GitHub.

 Click on the Pull Requests tab.

 Select New Pull Request.

 Choose your branch (feature/your-name-project) as the source branch and main as the target branch.

 Add a meaningful title and description to your PR.

 Submit the pull request.

 # 8. Review and Feedback
-Wait for a code review from your peer group or the group leader before merging your PR into the main branch.
+Wait for a code review from your peer group or the group leader before merging your PR into the main branch:

 Address any requested changes before merging.

 Ensure there are no unresolved conflicts in your PR.

 # 9. Update Your Folder README.md
 Each member should include the following information in their project folder's README.md file: